DevPacoLuna/Interurban-Challenge/README.md

   console.log(`Server is running on port ${port}`);
 });
 ```
+Seeing the need for a logout header, I decided to generate a simple but responsive one, along with an image I generated from Leonardo AI.

 prompt: `create a simple header with MUI, Typescript and saas modules just with logo and login icon`